EnriqueVilchezL/git_workshop/git_basics/docs/lessons/workshop.en.md

 This tutorial will guide you and a partner through collaborating on a Python project using Git and GitHub.
 You’ll practice creating a repo, cloning it, writing code, committing changes, pushing to GitHub, and resolving a merge conflict.

+If you ever need a refresher on commands or the Git workflow, feel free to refer to the [Git Commands](commands.en.md) section at any time.

 ---

 ## 📁 Step 0: Create a GitHub Repository